Assessing the Risk and Potential of SoFi Technologies Inc.'s (SOFI) Stock

 BofA Securities gave a rating of “Buy” to SOFI, setting the target price at $9 in the report published on September 14th of the previous year.

-During the last 5 trading sessions, SOFI fell by -17.17%, which changed the moving average for the period of 200-days by -25.97% in comparison to the 20-day moving average, which settled at $5.71.
-In addition, SoFi Technologies Inc. saw 11.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SOFI rose by +12.99%, which changed the moving average for the period of 200-days by -15.17% in comparison to the 20-day moving average, which settled at $5.64.
+In addition, SoFi Technologies Inc. saw 18.87% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading